-On October 26, 2021 the Company, together with AMG, completed a bought deal offering of 3,500,000 Subordinate Voting Shares, comprised of a new issue from treasury of 2,000,000 Subordinate Voting Shares and a secondary offering of 1,500,000 Subordinate Voting Shares, at a purchase price of \$48.20 per Subordinate Voting Share for aggregate gross proceeds of \$96,400,000 to the Company and \$72,300,000 to AMG (the "Offering").
+On October 26, 2021 we, together with AMG, completed a bought deal offering of 3,500,000 Subordinate Voting Shares, comprised of a new issue from treasury of 2,000,000 Subordinate Voting Shares and a secondary offering of 1,500,000 Subordinate Voting Shares, at a purchase price of \$48.20 per Subordinate Voting Share for aggregate gross proceeds of \$96,400,000 to the Company and \$72,300,000 to AMG (the "Offering").
 The proceeds of the treasury issue were used to pay the cash portion of the purchase price payable in connection with the acquisitions described below.
-For further details, please refer to the Company's short form prospectus dated October 19, 2021 available on the Company's profile on SEDAR at www.sedar.com.
+For further details, please refer to our short form prospectus dated October 19, 2021 available on the Company's profile on SEDAR+ at www.sedarplus.ca.